sabre-io/sabre.io/source/event/promise.md

 part of the Javascript language in ecmascript 6.
 A Promise in javascript is useful in avoiding what's often referred to as 'callback hell'.

-PHP, just like Javascript, is also single-threaded.
+PHP, just like Javascript, is single-threaded.
 Unlike Javascript, PHP does not have an eventloop, or is as event-heavy as Javascript is.
 So 'callback hell' is a lot less prevalent problem.
 However, there are certain situations where Promises can be useful in PHP as well.